Year at a Glance for

 - Course Registration: You will receive a date and time when you may choose your courses for the fall.

-- You may wish to go to an orientation session at a post-secondary institution if you have not already done so.
-Local & District Scholarship Recipients:
+- Orientation: You may wish to go to an orientation session at a post-secondary institution if you have not already done so.

 November (after Graduation)

-- Dogwood Diploma/Evergreen Certificate: Will be available to be picked up from the Counselling Centre.
+- Dogwood Diploma/Evergreen Certificate/Fral Diploma: Your diploma(s) will be available to be picked up from the Counselling Centre after October 15, 2022.
+We are not able to mail them to graduates each year.